thingsdb/ThingsDocs/v0/content/collection-api/mod_type/mod.md

-`'mod'` | str | Passing this argument will result in a *modify* action. name | str | Name of the property that has to be modified. definition | str | New type definition of the property that has to be modified.
+`'mod'` | str | Passing this argument will result in a *modify* action. name | str | Name of the property that has to be modified. definition | str | New type definition of the property that has to be modified. callback | closure | The closure will be called on each existing instance and can be used to set a new value, see [modify using callback](#modify-using-callback).

 ### Return value